 “The same old story: Reporter marries actress; she makes more than he does.
 It goes to her head; career becomes more important than her husband, and she runs out on him.” — the husband, but he apologizes for putting it that way, adding “I’ll love you when you’re 99 and I’m 101.”

 The film title was used for a now-unavailable hour-long 1938 broadcast as an episode of Lux Theatre starring Sullavan, but joined by Joel McCrea instead of Stewart.
 Collectors’ log entries say the program aired Nov.
-07, 1938, but none identify a copy of the audio as being available today.
+07, 1938, but none identify a complete copy of the audio as being available today.

 Stewart — without Sullavan — played his original role in a one-hour radio version for NBC’s Screen Director’s Playhouse in 1951, with Eleanor Parker, a fairly complete version of the story, met with resounding applause from the live audience at the end, as well as a brief appearance by the film’s original director, E. H. Griffith.